Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Electricity Demand of AI Data Centers

-Unlike the sustained, high load profile of model training, inference workloads are characterized by significant variability.
-This is driven by fluctuating user requests, diverse query complexities, and the unpredictable nature of real-time interactions, resulting in short, intense bursts of computing load.
+Unlike the sustained, high load profile of model training, multi-modal generative AI inference workloads are characterized by significant variability.
+This is driven by irregular user request arrivals, variable prompt lengths, diverse query complexities, and the unpredictable nature of real-time interactions, resulting in short, intense bursts of computing load.
 As a result, typical electricity use patterns in the inference stage include: (\romannumeral1) low average demand per query but high total demand over time due to continuous operation; (\romannumeral2) bursty and unpredictable spikes from user activity and varying task complexity; and (\romannumeral3) strong diurnal patterns, with peak usage during business or social activity hours.
-Supporting such dynamic loads necessitates scalable and flexible IT and power infrastructure capable of rapidly adjusting resources to provide fast response and maintain operational reliability.
+For example, BurstGPT provides 5.29 million traces from regional Azure OpenAI GPT services over 121 days and reveals diversified burstiness and concurrency patterns across services and model types~\cite{Wang2024BurstGPT}.
+Supporting such dynamic loads requires scalable and flexible IT and power infrastructure capable of rapidly adjusting resources to provide fast response and maintain operational reliability.
 Energy efficiency can be improved at both the hardware and software levels.
-Specialized low-power accelerators such as FPGAs and ASICs \cite{amara2006fpga} can reduce energy consumption, while techniques like model quantization, pruning, and knowledge distillation further enhance performance~\cite{Han2015Pruning, Stock2020Distillation}.
-Emerging architectures such as retrieval augmented generation (RAG) \cite{fan2024survey} introduce additional complexity by combining model inference with large-scale data retrieval processes.
+Specialized low-power accelerators such as FPGAs and ASICs can reduce energy consumption, while techniques like model quantization, pruning, and knowledge distillation further enhance performance~\cite{ Stock2020Distillation}.
+Emerging architectures such as retrieval-augmented generation (RAG) \cite{fan2024survey} introduce additional complexity by combining model inference with large-scale data retrieval processes.
 Despite the exponential growth in model parameters, the associated energy cost of inference has been shown to grow sub-linearly, suggesting that efficiency gains can partially offset the demands of larger architectures~\cite{Desislavov2021Sep}.